hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 console and it's the tool they need), then feel free to explain it to them directly.
 Use your discretion for when to do this.

-Moreover, we recommend that if you know that someone else has solved the problem or think it is likely that another hacker may have the solution to this, you could recommend that the hacker reach out to one of their peers.
+Moreover, we recommend that if you know that a hacker has solved the problem or think it is likely that another hacker may have the solution to this, you could recommend that the hacker reach out to one of their peers.